 Providing free legal information and representation to the low income community since 1969.

-MPA applies only in Alberta and to legally married spouses.
-The MPA does not apply to common-law spouses.
-The spouses must be ordinarily resident of Alberta for one year.
+The MPA applies only in Alberta and only to legally married spouses.
+The MPA does not apply to common-law partners..

-The person asking for a matrimonial property order must show the Court:
+The person asking for a Matrimonial Property Order must show the Court that:

 - Both spouses currently live in Alberta; or

 - Their last joint residence was in Alberta; or